redis/ioredis/README.md

 ## Pub/Sub

 Here is a simple example of the API for publish / subscribe.
-This program opens two client connections, subscribes to a channel on one of them, and publishes to that channel on the other:
+This program opens two client connections.
+It subscribes to a channel with one connection, and publishes to that channel with the other:

 ```javascript
 var Redis = require('ioredis');